Robert Burns is Scotland’s National Poet who lived during the eighteenth century

 1785: Birth of his illegitimate daughter Elizabeth to a farm servant Elizabeth Paton.
 Birth of illegitimate child to Jean Armour the daughter of a master mason who issued a writ against him.
 Jean was to carry two sets of twins before their eventual marriage.
 He threatened to escape legal action by emigrating to the West Indies possibly with Mary Campbell of Dunoon, a dairy maid, as he was barred from seeing Jean.

 1786: Death of Mary Campbell.
 First appearance of the ” Kilmarnock Edition” published by John Wilson.
 Praise for this work by the blind poet Thomas Blacklock encouraged him to forget his plans for emigrating to Jamaica.
 Jean Armour’s father reviewed his opinion of him now he had become a famous poet.
-(27th Nov) Borrowed a pony to travel to Edinburgh to arrange for a second printing and was introduced to the leading people in the city’s intellectual and social life by the Earl of Glencairn.
+He borrowed a pony to travel to Edinburgh on 27th November to arrange for a second printing and was introduced to the leading people in the city’s intellectual and social life by the Earl of Glencairn.
 Burns had been dubbed “The Ploughman Poet”, despite his schooling and he played this up to further his reputation.

-1787: (21st April) The second impression of the Kilmarnock poems was published selling 3,000 copies which made it a phenomenal bestseller for the day.
+1787: The second impression of the Kilmarnock poems was published on 21st April selling 3,000 copies which made it a phenomenal bestseller for the day.
 His printer William Smellie introduced him to the Crochallan Fencibles, a drinking Club at Dawney Douglas’s Tavern in Anchor Close.
 Despite his Edinburgh success he could not find a patron.
 He toured the Borders and then returned to Edinburgh in October to arrange the first publication of a collection of traditional Scottish folk songs which eventually ran to six volumes, entitled “The Scots Musical Museum”. (“Old Lang Syne” appears in Volume 5).
-(4th Dec) He met Agnes M’Lehose a surgeon’s daughter who had become estranged from her husband.
+He met Agnes M’Lehose a surgeon’s daughter on 4th December who had become estranged from her husband.
 The two continued a written romance for three years.

 1788: Birth of illegitimate child to Jenny Clow.
 Burns and Jean Armour rented a room in Castle Street, Mauchline which is now called the Burn’s House.
 In June he took on the lease of Ellisland Farm north of Dumfries.

-1789: Robert Burns appointed as Excise Officer for Dumfries, a post he held until his death.
+1789: Burns is appointed as Excise Officer for Dumfries, a post he held until his death.

 1790: He wrote “Tam O’ Shanter” at Ellisland Farm.